ElectroJr/RepoMods/README.md

 ## About

 This is a repository for any mods I make for [R.E.P.O](https://store.steampowered.com/app/3241660/REPO/), which currently consists of two different mods.
 The mods require [unity-mod-manager](github.com/newman55/unity-mod-manager) to load.
 I've created a mod manager [config file](UnityModManagerConfig.REPO.xml) that seems to work with the DoorstopProxy method.

+You can download the latest release [here](https://github.com/ElectroJr/RepoMods/releases/latest).
 If you want to build the mods yourself, you'll need to update the paths in [Base.props](Base.props) to point to wherever your game is installed.

 ## ShowUpgrades